CrowdShelf/server/README.md

 ## Deployment
 ### Heroku
+The server is currently running on Heroku.
+It has CI with the `master`-branch.
+You'll find it on `crowdshelf.herokuapp.com/api`.

 ## Data model
 A `book` is a book in our database that is owned by a user: